Unique people influence communities.

 Project Spokane began with a simple observation: every leader in this city that I admired had built something of their own.
 They weren't just operating inside someone else's structure - they were building structures other people could operate inside.
 That's the work that mattered.
 So I made a decision to do the same.

 The name was deliberate.
-I didn't want a brokerage with a generic real estate name slapped on it.
+I didn't want a generic real estate name slapped on a company.
 I wanted a name that said exactly what we're doing: making the city of Spokane better.
 Through real estate.
 Through investing.
 Through the businesses we put inside the buildings we eventually buy.

 The long-term vision is concrete.
 Buy and renovate the downtown Spokane buildings that need it.
 Put my own businesses inside them.
 Contribute, building by building, to a city that's still being written.